gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 Path equivalence: True
 ```

-Note that file equivalence check is positive despite the different forms of a file path.
+Note that the file equivalence check is positive despite the different forms of a file path.

 ### PathStartsWith(string path, string value)

-Determines whether the beginning of the path matches the specified value in terms of file system equivalence.
+Determines whether the beginning of the path matches the specified value in terms of the file system equivalence.

 Say we have a folder name `Contoso\Reports\2012\Final`.
 How do we know that it starts with `Contoso\Reports`?